 • small donuts – I used a combination of mini donuts and donut holes for these Halloween cake pops, but you can use all one or the other.
 You’ll need 24 pieces, total.
 I used plain flavored donuts, but I discuss other options below.

-• candy melts – you’ll need 1 cup total candy melts to coat all of the Halloween donut holes.
-You can use all green candy melts, or a smaller amount of a variety of colors, like a combination of green, orange and purple.
+• candy melts – you’ll need 1 cup total candy melts to coat all of the Halloween cake balls.
+You can use all green candy melts, or a smaller amount of a variety of colors, like a combination of green, purple and orange candy melts.

-• candy eyeballs – it isn’t a Halloween treat without candy eyeballs.
+• candy eyeballs – it isn’t a Halloween dessert without candy eyeballs.

-• assorted sprinkles – you can find fun Halloween sprinkles (also cute on candy corn shots (adults only!)) online and in a ton of stores these days.
+• assorted sprinkles – you can find fun Halloween sprinkles online and in a ton of stores these days.
 You can also buy a package of assorted colored sprinkles and just use a few select Halloween-ish colors, like green, orange and purple.
-Use the other colors on chocolate covered bananas!

 • black food coloring writing gel – I used black decorating gel to make the mouths of my little donut creatures.